 Condyloma, also known as genital warts, is an infection caused by the human papilloma virus (HPV).

-The virus causes warts which may appear on the penis, foreskin and edge of the glans (the helmet), on the labia and around the vagina, on the cervix, and in and around the anus.
+The virus causes warts which may appear on the penis, foreskin, and edge of the glans (the helmet), on the labia and around the vagina, on the cervix, and in and around the anus.

 The warts may also occur in the urethra.
-Condyloma can be hard to detect, partly because the warts are skin colored and partly because they can be small and flat.
+Condyloma can be hard to detect, partly because the warts are skin coloured and partly because they can be small and flat.
 Condyloma has no other symptoms than warts.

 How is condyloma passed on?